 What is CRM and why is it important

-In today’s world, CRM systems come in the form of software solutions ranging from simple contact management applications to highly sophisticated platforms that integrate into every aspect of the business operation.
-One of the main benefits of CRM systems is that they allow businesses to track and store information about customer interactions with the company via different channels like emails, phone calls, social media etc., as well as personal customer details such as name, address, contact details, etc. This information is then stored in a single database, as having all the customer information in a single place makes it easier for businesses to analyze and manage customer data.
-CRM systems are popular among businesses because they give them the tools to stay on top of what is happening with their customers, especially when there are many people working in a team.
+In today’s world, CRM systems come in software solutions ranging from simple contact management applications to highly sophisticated platforms that integrate into every aspect of the business operation.
+One of the main benefits of CRM systems is that they allow businesses to track and store information about customer interactions with the company via different channels like emails, phone calls, social media, etc., as well as personal customer details such as name, address, contact details, etc. This information is then stored in a single database, as having all the customer information in a single place makes it easier for businesses to analyze and manage customer data.
+CRM systems are popular among businesses because they give them the tools to stay on top of what is happening with their customers, especially when many people are working in a team.

 What problem is CRM trying to solve

 The need for a Customer Relationship System usually emerges when a business starts to grow.
 In the early days of a business, it is easy to keep track of customers because their numbers are small.
 However, as the business grows, so does the customer base, and soon storing and managing important customer information becomes more challenging.
 Additionally, servicing a large number of customers requires a team of people who interact with customers via different communication channels.
 This adds another level of complexity; in the customer’s mind they are interacting with one single company, but in reality they are interacting with a team of people.